 For its 1996 and 1999 updates to the State’s year 2000 objectives, New Jersey’s statistical and program staff assessed progress and analyzed trends.
 Based on their trend analysis, staff categorized each objective and sub-objective as “likely to be achieved,” “unlikely to be achieved,” or “uncertain.”

-- State Program Evaluation Guides: Developing an Evaluation Plan (Centers for Disease Control and Prevention, 2008)
+- Developing an Effective Evaluation Plan: Setting the course for effective program evaluation (Centers for Disease Control and Prevention, 2011)